 If your child suffers from short bowel syndrome or intestinal failure, you want comprehensive care by a multidisciplinary team of experts, who specialize in the digestive health of children.
-At the Children's Intestinal Rehabilitation Program at Mott Children's Hospital, part of the University of Michigan Health System, our sole focus is your child’s nutritional and gastrointestinal care.
+At the Children's Intestinal Rehabilitation Program at C.S.
+Mott Children's Hospital, our sole focus is your child’s nutritional and gastrointestinal care.
 We offer the full spectrum of services, from medical and nutritional management to surgical services.

 We see children from newborn to 18 years of age with a variety of intestinal problems and needs, including:

 - Difficulty maintaining weight and hydration without receiving total parenteral nutrition (feeding through an intravenous catheter) or intravenous catheter hydration

 - Short bowel syndrome (a disorder characterized by diarrhea, malabsorption, fluid and electrolyte Imbalances, and the surgical removal or functional loss of the small intestine)

 - Intestinal dysmotility (muscles of the gastrointestinal tract don’t work normally)

 - Complex surgical problems, which prevent adequate nutritional intake